jesstyrrell/cosc345/_docs/Assignment01.md

 - Visual Studio Code for our development environment
 - Discord group chat as our communication platform
 - GitHub Project board for tracking issues, bugs and the project's development
-- We have arranged two two hour meeting times dedicated to peer programming and project organization
+- We have arranged a couple two hour meeting times every week dedicated to peer programming and project organization

 ## Project Schedule